top of page

 The S&P 500 has gone through some very challenging times over the last (near) century.
 We have seen that the bad times can be challenging, both emotionally (see the comments from various articles above) and from a retirement sustainability point of view (see the money running out in the worst-case Timeline analysis for our S&P 500 portfolio).

-While investing in "what is working now" can be tempting, this can potentially be detrimental to your retirement.
+While ignoring long-term historical outcomes and investing in "what is working now" can be tempting, it is one of many retirement planning choices that can be detrimental to your retirement plan.
+We find that short-term performance chasers don't tend to be a good fit for our retirement planning service.
 They say that diversification is the one free lunch in finance; this is particularly important when planning a sustainable retirement.

 There is always the chance that "this time is different".
 It may well be, and the S&P 500 might continue outperforming the other indices and not suffer another lost decade.
 However, it may not, and the downsides are severe enough that we would struggle to see how someone could base their retirement planning using such an approach.